 Location, date, time

-Participants must hold current BMFA, British Drone Flyers or BMFA Youth Group membership.
+Participants must hold current BMFA, British Drone Flyers or BMFA Youth Group membership or Scottish Aeromodellers Association membership.

 There is no requirement for individual pilots to register with the BMFA in advance of the record attempt.